top of page

 Who Would Be Most Affected

-The highest pollution impacts would occur in Lake Monticello and Palmyra, with effects extending to Columbia, Rivanna, Scottsville, and Keswick.
-Pollution would spread across Fluvanna, Louisa, Goochland, Cumberland, Powhatan, and Buckingham, with nearby counties including Albemarle, Henrico, Chesterfield, Hanover, and Richmond collectively bearing a significant share of the health burden.
+The greatest impacts are concentrated in Lake Monticello and Palmyra, with effects extending across Columbia, Rivanna, Scottsville, and Keswick.
+Pollution does not stop at county lines.
+It is projected to affect communities across Fluvanna, Louisa, Goochland, Cumberland, Powhatan, and Buckingham, with additional impacts reaching Albemarle, Henrico, Chesterfield, Hanover, and Richmond.
+This is a regional impact with widespread public health consequences.

 Only Part of the Picture